idbeja6/alsoa-api-documentation/readme.md

 **token** - you're ad channels respective authorization token \
 **pixel** - The pixel ID the token is authorized to post to

-> You can provide this as headers, query parameters or as body parameters.
-Providing them as headers is the recommended approach.
+> Pixel & Token can be provided as headers, query tring values or as body parameters. \
+> Note: Providing them as headers is the recommended approach.

 ### cURL
 curl --location 'https://api.alsoa.com/api/events' \